A Symposium

 1:30-3pm: Panel 2.
 “La Peor de Todas”: Sapphic Sor Juana

-Speaker: Emma Perez, University of Arizona
+Speaker: Emma Perez, Professor Emerita, University of Arizona

-Speaker: Carla Lucero, Independent Opera Composer
+Speaker: Carla Lucero, Independent Opera Composer, Bay Area

-Coffee Break
+Coffee Break in the Lobby

 4 Arias from “JUANA”2 – A Spanish-language chamber opera based on the historical novel, Sor Juana’s Second Dream3 by Alicia Gaspar de Alba.
 Music by Carla Lucero.